newyorkTank/Tech-Job-Survey/README.md

 19. Installation (could it be made executable?)
 20. Make parse4leftovers.py use scrapping, and add more words to search_words
 21. Have dedup offer to replace search_words with deduped sorted list (DONE)
+22. Ticker - spinney wheel and dots across the screen(like dot/5 ads)